Nation's Library: The Rare Books Library

-The Rare Books Library contains 50 thousand books, including Abdülbaki Gölpınarlı manuscripts and Mehmet Şevket Eygi Collections.
+The Rare Books Library contains 50,000 books, including Abdülbaki Gölpınarlı manuscripts and Mehmet Şevket Eygi Collections.

 Research Library

-The Research Library has a collection of nearly 20 thousand books and 20 group study rooms.
+The Research Library has a collection of nearly 20,000 books and 20 group study rooms.

 Nasreddin Hodja Children's Library

-The Nasreddin Hodja Children's Library, named after the Seljuk satirist Nasreddin Hodja, is available for readers between the ages five and ten, with its collection of 25 thousand books and a multimedia section.
+The Nasreddin Hodja Children's Library, named after the Seljuk satirist Nasreddin Hodja, is available for readers between the ages of five and ten, with a collection of 25,000 books and a multimedia section.
 The Children's Library provides activities related to traditional Turkish arts.

 Youth Library

-The Youth Library, which is available for readers between the ages ten and fifteen, has a collection of 12 thousand books, and contains individual and group study rooms.
+The Youth Library, which is available for readers between the ages of ten and fifteen, has a collection of 12,000 books and contains individual and group study rooms.